Skip Navigation

 Introduction

 Lisbon, Portugal's capital and largest city (about 550,000 inhabitants in the city, around 3 million in the total urban area), is a fascinating city of charming architecture, art and tradition.
-Set on the Portugese west coast where the river Tagus meets the Atlantic, Lisbon claims the title of mainland Europe's westernmost capital.
+Set on the Portuguese west coast where the river Tagus meets the Atlantic, Lisbon claims the title of mainland Europe's westernmost capital.
 But geographic location is not what draws most visitors to Lisbon.
 The city's relaxed atmosphere, cultural diversity, nightlife, casinos and architecture are more likely reasons to attract travellers.
 As a compact city with narrowly defined boundaries around the historical city, Lisbon is a city that can be explored on foot.
 Built on seven hills, like Rome and Istanbul, it is pleasant to know that public transport and taxi's are also readily available for when the climbing begins to wear down one's legs.

 Top